MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementIntent.md

   - `[WindowsInformationProtectionAppLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionAppLearningSummary
   - `[WindowsInformationProtectionNetworkLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionNetworkLearningSummary
   - `[WindowsMalwareInformationId <String>]`: The unique identifier of windowsMalwareInformation
+  - `[WindowsQualityUpdateProfileAssignmentId <String>]`: The unique identifier of windowsQualityUpdateProfileAssignment
+  - `[WindowsQualityUpdateProfileId <String>]`: The unique identifier of windowsQualityUpdateProfile

-SETTINGS <IMicrosoftGraphDeviceManagementSettingInstance\[]>: Collection of all settings to be applied
+`SETTINGS <IMicrosoftGraphDeviceManagementSettingInstance[]>`: Collection of all settings to be applied
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DefinitionId <String>]`: The ID of the setting definition for this instance
   - `[ValueJson <String>]`: JSON representation of the value

-USERSTATES <IMicrosoftGraphDeviceManagementIntentUserState\[]>: Collection of states of all users that the intent is applied to
+`USERSTATES <IMicrosoftGraphDeviceManagementIntentUserState[]>`: Collection of states of all users that the intent is applied to
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DeviceCount <Int32?>]`: Count of Devices that belongs to a user for an intent
   - `[LastReportedDateTime <DateTime?>]`: Last modified date time of an intent report
   - `[State <String>]`: complianceStatus
   - `[UserName <String>]`: The user name that is being reported on a device
   - `[UserPrincipalName <String>]`: The user principal name that is being reported on a device

-USERSTATESUMMARY `<IMicrosoftGraphDeviceManagementIntentUserStateSummary>`: Entity that represents user state summary for an intent
+`USERSTATESUMMARY <IMicrosoftGraphDeviceManagementIntentUserStateSummary>`: Entity that represents user state summary for an intent
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ConflictCount <Int32?>]`: Number of users in conflict
   - `[ErrorCount <Int32?>]`: Number of error users
   - `[FailedCount <Int32?>]`: Number of failed users